HMS-Analytical-Software/goGitAlchemist/pkg/alchemist/README.md

 It provides infos in default mode and debug messages in verbose mode.

-# check.ErrorString
+# check.Error and check.ErrorString

-Function "ErrorString" in package "check" is a test helper function that allows simple error checking using the retrieved error and the wanted (expected) error message.
+The Functions "Error" and "ErrorString" in package "check" are test helper function that allow simple error checking.
-If the wanted error message is the empty string, it is expected that the error is nil.

 It skips the rest of the test function if an error is wanted.